AqibAurangzeb/insurance-api/README.md

 - Have SQL Server installed on your machine
 - Change the 'server' in app.settings.json to your local one
 - Using the package manager console run Update-Database.
 This will seed the db as well.
+  - *Ensure Insurance.API is the startup project and Insurance.DataAccess is default project in package manager console for this to work*
 - On completion of the above steps.
 Run the service and try it out.